 Importance of Working with an Attorney

-Regardless of whether a crime is charged in juvenile or adult court, it’s crucial to work with an experienced attorney.
-A lawyer will not only protect the juvenile’s legal rights but may also argue to keep the case in juvenile court.
-Even in cases that are transferred to adult court, an attorney can negotiate for reduced charges, alternative sentencing, or other legal strategies that can lessen the long-term impact of a conviction.
+Regardless of whether authorities charge someone in juvenile or adult court, it’s crucial to work with an experienced attorney.
+A lawyer will protect the juvenile’s legal rights.
+They’ll also argue to keep the case in juvenile court.
+Even a judge transfers the case to adult court, an attorney can negotiate for reduced charges, alternative sentencing, or other legal strategies that can lessen the long-term impact of a conviction.

 Juvenile crimes are serious.
 The potential for being charged as an adult adds an extra layer of risk.
 Having a qualified attorney by your side ensures that every possible defense is explored, and the future of the juvenile is protected.
 If you have questions or you’d like to speak to someone about your circumstances, contact the Juba Law Office.